 Any traumatic injury to the brachial plexus can cause loss of mobility and sensation.
 Most brachial plexus injury suffers can experience restoration or improvement of mobility by using a brachial plexus mobility device.
 There are several options on the market today, such as:

-- Athletic Arm Slings – Made by a few different manufacturers, these devices are custom-fit arm slings meant to support and restrain the immobile arm to allow the wearer to engage in sports or other physical activities without having to worry about their injured arm hindering their active pursuit.
+Made by a few different manufacturers, these devices are custom-fit arm slings meant to support and restrain the immobile arm.
+This allows the wearer to engage in sports or other physical activities without having to worry about their injured arm hindering their active pursuit.

-- One-Handed Devices – Specialized products for one-handed use like one-handed belts can give the user the confidence of independence that so many patients with limited mobility crave.
+Specialized products for one-handed use, such as one-handed belts, can give the user the confidence and independence that so many patients with limited mobility crave.

 If you or a loved one has experienced a brachial plexus injury and are considering a brachial plexus mobility device, treatment should begin as soon as possible for the best chances of recovery.
 According to the United Brachial Plexus Network, “lost time is lost muscle.”
 Specialized treatment can dramatically improve quality of life.